Skin Cancer Check

 Your GP or dermatologist can also advise whether this type of monitoring is appropriate for you.

 • The ideal interval depends on your individual risk factors (for example, skin type, history of sunburn, personal or family history of skin cancer).
-Some people are reviewed every 6–12 months, while others may require different timing.
 Your GP or dermatologist is best placed to advise on frequency for you.

 • No. Skin cancer cannot be diagnosed at this visit.
 Diagnosis requires assessment by a medical practitioner and, where indicated, biopsy/histopathology.
 Our role is to document, observe and refer suspected lesions for medical investigation.